TheCDC/ardulight/README.md

 Integers sent over serial should be separated by newlines.

-A state machine diagram of the input system:
+A state machine diagram of the arduino input system:
 ![state machine](pc_rgb_controller/Arduino_PC_Lighting.png)

 An example command to the 'duino might look like this: `16777215`.
 A single positive integer sent over serial will be interpreted as a "packed" RGB value.
 That particular value is (255,255,255), or white.